Multi-scale Metabolic Modeling Research

 Collaboration and Involvement

+Multi-scale metabolic modeling is naturally collaborative and brings together a wide variety of skills and knowledges to achieve research goals.
+Therefore, our lab group brings together undergraduate researchers at all stages of their education, graduate students, and collaborators across a broad range of field to address some of the most pressing challenges at the intersections of metabolism, health, enzymology, and plant science.
 Metabolic models are excellent at elucidating fundamentals of metabolic systems which may be difficult or expensive to measure, as well as hypothesizing genetic interventions and experiments to improve or elucidate phenotype.
-As an example of what metabolic modeling can contribute to other researchers, here are some examples of research I have participated (as primary researcher or in a supervisory/mentoring role):
+As an example of what metabolic modeling can contribute to other research areas, here are some examples of research I have participated in (as primary researcher or in a supervisory/mentoring role):

 • Borrowing from economics, I investigated the shadow price of protective pigment (melanin, carotenoid) production in the fungus Exophiala dermatitidis.
 Additionally investigated melanogenesis pathway compared to humans as a potential model system.